evolvingweb/chef-deploy-drupal/README.md

 `<deploy_base_path>/<site_name>/source`.
 1. The `<deploy_base_path>/<site_name>` directory is the root of the installed Drupal project (the actual site is in the `<site_path>` subdirectory).
-1. The provisioned operating system recognizes a user group named `<dev_group_name>` containing users with usernames in the array `<dev_group_members>` (if some of the provided usernames do not exist by default, they will be created with an empty password).
+1. The provided `dev_group_name` must be already recognized by the operating system to be provisioned.
+This user group will own the project root directory.
 1. Ownership and permission settings of the deployed project root directory (loated at `<deploy_base_path>/<site_name>`) are set as follows:
   1. The user and group owners of all current files and subdirectories are